 Bikes on the Vermonter

-Bicycles will be stored vertically on a bike rack that has been mounted in selected coaches of the train.
-Look for the “bicycle-friendly” sticker on the train car.
+Bikes are stored vertically on racks in select coaches.
+Look for the “bicycle-friendly” sticker on the car.

 Train status

-You can also check on your train by looking at the near-real-time map of Amtrak trains on StatusMaps.com
+You can also view your train on the near–real‑time map at StatusMaps.com.

 (Click on the sample map and then click on the number for your train)